codeswitcher0/lj2dw-filters/README.md

 # lj2dw-filters
-A ramshackle system of kludgy scripts to scrape ACL membership info from Livejournal for importation into Dreamwidth by way of the DW console.
+A ramshackle system of kludgy scripts to scrape filter membership info from Livejournal for importation into Dreamwidth by way of the DW console.

+I apologize unreservedly for what ensues.